 Much of my professional experience has focused on advancing health initiatives in non-profit community-based organizations.
 That experience allows me to integrate a holistic approach that recognizes that all aspects of wellness, e.g., physical, sexual, spiritual, emotional, etc. impact our overall health.
 We all have mental health and it impacts and is impacted by every other part of our life.
 We can work toward integrating all aspects of yourself fully.

 I hold a Master’s degree from Adler University in Clinical Mental Health Counseling and a Bachelor of Science degree in Nutrition from the University of Massachusetts, Amherst, and am a registered dietitian.
-I am awaiting my Illinois state license as a Licensed Professional Counselor (LPC).
+I am an Illinois-based Licensed Professional Counselor (LPC), and am trained in EMDR (Eye Movement Desensitization and Reprocessing).

 More information about my training, interest and experience: